skeeto/skeeto.github.com/_posts/2016-10-27-An-Array-of-Pointers-vs-a-Multidimensional-Array.markdown

 *could* go through the program and fill out the address of every library function call, but this would modify lots and lots of code pages, creating a unique copy of large parts of the program.
-Instead, the loader walks along the PLT and fills out jump addresses, one per accessed library function.
+Instead, the dynamic linker [lazily supplies jump addresses][plt] for PLT function stubs, one per accessed library function.

 However, as I've written it above, it's unlikely that even `colors_2d` will be shared.
 It's still missing an important ingredient: const.